Ricardo Menéndez March: Second term, 2023-present

 During the 2023 election held on 14 October, Menéndez March came third place in Mount Albert behind Labour MP Helen White and National MP Melissa Lee, with 9,296 votes.
 Despite failing to take Mount Albert, Menéndez March was re-elected to Parliament on the Green party list.

 In late November 2023, Menéndez March assumed the Green Party's social development and employment, workforce planning and development, immigration, and associate health (primary health) portfolios.
 He also became the Musterer for the Green Party.

 On 30 July 2024, Trade Minister Todd McClay was recorded as saying "you're not in Mexico now, we don't do things like that here" to Menéndez March during a parliamentary sitting.
 Menéndez March subsequently raised the matter with Speaker Gerry Brownlee, who ordered McClay to withdraw and apologise.
 Following the incident, Menéndez March described McClay's remarks as "pretty racist and unacceptable".

 In late January 2025, March was the subject of verbal attacks by New Zealand First MP Shane Jones, who shouted "send the Mexicans home" during a Parliamentary debate.
 The Green Party subsequently complained to Prime Minister Christopher Luxon and Speaker of the House Gerry Brownlee.
 The Mexican Embassy subsequently raised concerns about Jones' remarks with NZ First leader and Foreign Minister Winston Peters.

 On 19 February 2025, March was criticised by NZ First MPs Peters and Jones for referring to New Zealand as "Aotearoa" while questioning Immigration Minister Erica Stanford.
 Peters also sought to change standing orders around references to New Zealand.
 Speaker Gerry Brownlee defended March but reminded MPs to refer to New Zealand by both its English and Māori language names.

-In mid-February 2025, March met with Associate Immigration Minister Christopher Penk to raise concerns about Immigration New Zealand's deportation proceedings against 18-year old teenager Davan Kumar.
+In mid-February 2025, March met with Associate Immigration Minister Christopher Penk to raise concerns about Immigration New Zealand's deportation proceedings against 18-year old Indian teenager Davan Kumar.
 While he had lived his entire life in New Zealand, his Indian parents had overstayed their visas since his birth.
 Penk subsequently used his discretionary powers to grant Kumar a residency visa on 20 February but upheld deportation proceedings against Kumar's parents.
 March and Kumar's lawyer Alastair McClymont said they would continue fighting for Kumar's parents residency rights.